Prag8855/aab/content/guides/website-compliance-germany.md

 - [N26's privacy policy](https://docs.n26.com/legal/01+DE/03+Privacy%20Policy/en/01privacy-policy-en.pdf) is a PDF file linked at the bottom of every page on their website
 - [All About Berlin's privacy policy](/terms) is on the same page as our Impressum, and is linked at the bottom of every page

-### To-do list
+### Privacy policy checklist

-- Add a privacy policy to your website
+- [ ] Add a privacy policy to your website
+- [ ] Add a link to your privacy policy in the footer of every page

 ## Terms and conditions